ViBevilacqua/SplitAndMergeSegmentation/README.md

-# Image Segmentation Split And Merge
+# Split and Merge segmentation